pascallaliberte/sharpen.page/_posts/2021-01-08-copywriting-feedback-for-akord-getting-main-headline-right.md

 ---
 layout: post
 title: "Copywriting Feedback for Akord: Getting the Main Headline Right"
+description: "Akord does document sharing for those who don't trust the mainstream providers and their lack of end-to-end encryption.
+The author asked for feedback…"
 categories: jtbd
 tags: showcase optimize copywriting
 showcased: